subhk/FeastKit.jl/docs/performance.md

 # Performance Guide

-Optimize Feast.jl for maximum performance in your eigenvalue calculations.
+Optimize FeastKit.jl for maximum performance in your eigenvalue calculations.

 ## Table of Contents